With thanks to Yishin Sho for clarifying some of the details.

 - The December (rain) junk card and the coloured November (paulownia) junk card each count as two junk cards.

-- The September animal card (chrysanthemum and sake cup) can be used either as an animal card or as a junk card for the purpose of scoring.
-The player does not decide how to use it at the moment of capture, but can change its category as often as required, counting it as either animal or junk (but not both at the same time), whichever will make the better score.
+- The September animal card (chrysanthemum and sake cup) can be used either as an animal card or as two junk cards for the purpose of scoring.
+The player does not decide how to use it at the moment of capture, but can change its category as often as required, counting it as either animal or double junk (but not both at the same time), whichever will make the better score.

 3-point ribbon sets